Adar (The Lord of the Rings: The Rings of Power): Viewership

-Software company Whip Media, who track viewership data for the 21 million worldwide users of their TV Time app, calculated that for the week ending September 11, two days after the episode's debut, The Rings of Power was the third-highest original streaming series for U.S. viewership behind Netflix's Cobra Kai and Disney+'s She-Hulk: Attorney at Law.
-JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, placed it second on their list of top 10 streaming series in the U.S. for the week ending September 11, after Adult Swim's Rick and Morty.
-Nielsen Media Research, who record streaming viewership on U.S. television screens, estimated that the series was watched for 1.2 billion minutes during the week ending September 11.
+Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending September 11, two days after the episode's debut, The Rings of Power was the third-highest original streaming series for US viewership behind Netflix's Cobra Kai and Disney+'s She-Hulk: Attorney at Law.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, placed the series second on its list of top 10 streaming series in the US for the week ending September 11, after Adult Swim's Rick and Morty.
+Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 1.2 billion minutes during the week ending September 11.
 This was on par with viewership from the previous week, but the series dropped from first to fourth-place on the company's list of top streaming series and films.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
-During the week ending September 16, the company calculated that The Rings of Power was 30 times more in demand than the average U.S. streaming series, placing it eighth on the company's top 10 list for the week.
+During the week ending September 16, the company calculated that The Rings of Power was 30 times more in demand than the average US streaming series, placing it eighth on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes reported an 85% approval rating with an average score of 7.3/10 based on 34 reviews.
-The website's critics consensus reads: "The Rings of Power risks straining viewers' patience by expanding its scope instead of meaningfully progressing its established story threads, but 'Adar' is just as impressive as its predecessors."
+The review aggregator website Rotten Tomatoes calculated that 86% of 35 critics reviews were positive and the average rating for the episode was 7.3 out of 10.
+The website's critics consensus reads, "The Rings of Power risks straining viewers' patience by expanding its scope instead of meaningfully progressing its established story threads, but 'Adar' is just as impressive as its predecessors."

 Accolades

 Ismael Cruz Córdova was named an honorable mention for TVLine's "Performer of the Week" for the week of September 5, 2022, for his performance in this episode.
-The site highlighted Arondir's fight against the warg, specifically "the fire in Ismael Cruz Córdova's eyes and the mighty roar from his lungs as the Elf fought back...
-Arondir is quickly becoming one of our favorites to watch."
-Production designer Ramsey Avery won the award for Excellence in Production Design for a One-Hour Period or Fantasy Single-Camera Series at the 2022 Art Directors Guild Awards for his work on this episode.
-The episode also won the award for Outstanding Created Environment in an Episode, Commercial, or Real-Time Project at the 21st Visual Effects Society Awards for Númenor City (attributed to Dan Wheaton, Nico Delbecq, Dan LeTarte, Julien Gauthier).
+The site highlighted Arondir's fight against the Warg, specifically "the fire in Ismael Cruz Córdova's eyes and the mighty roar from his lungs as the Elf fought back...
+Arondir is quickly becoming one of our favorites to watch" in the series.